 In this golden age of data, the need for organisations to effectively meet their privacy and risk obligations is paramount.
-Education Horizons Group Portfolio Manager – Privacy and Risk, Daryll Holland, offers the following tips that schools can implement to help mitigate the risk of breaches.
+Privacy and risk expert, Daryll Holland, offers the following tips that schools can implement to help mitigate the risk of breaches.

 8 tips for data security!

 - Beware of social engineering.
 If you didn’t expect the email, chances are it could be a phishing attempt.
 If you didn’t expect the call, validate the person’s identity and call them back on their registered office number.
 If you didn’t expect the person, don’t let them in until validated.

 - Beware the dangers of working on public WiFi.
 Put your laptop away and enjoy your latte instead.

 - Always make sure your computer is receiving updates to its antivirus, speak to your IT team if you have any doubts.

 3. It’s not just digital

 - Be careful what you leave laying around in the office, ensure your desk remains clear of confidential or personal information.

 - Always collect your printouts.
 You will be surprised at what you can sometimes find left on a printer!

 - Having visitors is lovely, just be careful what they can see and ensure they are accompanied wherever possible.